 Before we talk about sucralose, there is a slight controversy about the glycemic index.
-There’s many sources claiming many different numbers, but on an average we see that it’s about 80 in powdered form.
+There are many sources claiming many different numbers, but on an average, we see that it’s about 80 GI in powdered form (Splenda).
 The bad part about this is that it’s higher than sugar and can cause big spikes in blood sugar – so you should try to avoid the powdered form for the keto diet.

 The good part about it is that it typically can be found in liquid form too.
 This goes an extremely long way when it comes to sweetening things: it’s 600 times sweeter than sugar.

-The most commonly used brand of this product is Splenda (which is paired with other high GI sweeteners), and was extremely rampant in the low-carb communities in the early 2000’s.
+The most commonly used brand of this product is Splenda (which is paired with other high GI sweeteners) and was extremely rampant in the low-carb communities in the early 2000’s.
 Definitely avoid using any powdered forms of this sweetener as it contains other filler agents like maltodextrin with a much higher glycemic impact.

 Recommendation: Use sparingly (in liquid form) and in combination with others.
-For cooking, liquid doesn’t do what you need it to do – add “bulk”.
+For cooking, the liquid doesn’t do what you need it to do – add “bulk”.
 So add it to other sweeteners to spruce them up.
 If using by itself, it may be a better option to use stevia if you prefer natural sweeteners.

 Aspartame – GI: 0

 Aspartame is probably the most controversial sweetener of all.
 It’s been behind many stories of multiple sclerosis, systemic lupus, methanol toxicity, and blindness among many other things.
 It’s a very common sweetener that is used in many low carb products and diet drinks out there.

 Even though the negative claims haven’t been replicated in studies over the last 40 years (it’s one of the most thoroughly studied sweeteners), it may be best to stay away from this one as there are better alternatives.
 It’s always better to be safe than sorry.